At different times during the year we often find ourselves asking where has the time go!

-During the final countdown many of us will be reminiscing and thinking about how our year has gone – what we have achieved and what hasn’t been so successful.
+When reminiscing we think about how things have gone – what we have achieved and what hasn’t been so successful.

-Throughout the year I try to keep my focus on the positive (which is not always easy) and on what I have achieved.
-I encourage my clients to do this too, encouraging them not to be so hard on themselves if they don’t succeed at something because there are so many things to recall that they have achieved.
+Throughout each year I try to keep my focus on the positive and on what I have achieved.
+I encourage my clients to do this too, encouraging them not to be so hard on themselves if they don’t achieve everything as there are so many things they have achieved.

 Recently I was shown some tools to use that really work to help me stay on track and focused on the positive.
 I’m going to pay-it-forward and share some of them with you.
 So here are 3 activities that help me to stay on track that you could use too.